-Research Topics:Biomechanics/Bioengineering, Biophysics, Cardiovascular, Computational Biology, Kidney, Mathematical Modeling of Biomedical Systems, Mathematical and Computational Biology, Signal Transduction, Systems Biology, Tissue Engineering
+Research Topics:Biomechanics/Bioengineering, Biophysics, Cardiovascular, Computational Biology, Cytoskeleton, Kidney, Mathematical Modeling of Biomedical Systems, Mathematical and Computational Biology, Nanotechnology, Signal Transduction, Systems Biology, Tissue Engineering

-Dr. Azeloglu is an Assistant Professor in the Department of Pharmacological Sciences.
+Dr. Azeloglu is an Assistant Professor of Medicine in the Division of Nephrology with a secondary appointment in the Department of Pharmacological Sciences.
 He received his B.E. in Mechanical Engineering and M.S. in Biomedical Engineering from State University of New York at Stony Brook.
 He completed his Ph.D. in Biomedical Engineering from Columbia University in the City of New York and a postdoctoral fellowship in Department of Pharmacology and Systems Therapeutics in Icahn School of Medicine at Mount Sinai.
 He was awarded the Yuen-huo Hung & Chao-chin Huang Award from Columbia University and a Howard Hughes Medical Institute fellowship from the Life Science Research Foundation.
-His research focuses on cell and tissue biomechanics, cardiovascular mechanobiology, systems pharmacology and tissue engineering.
+His research focuses on cell and tissue biomechanics, mechanobiological signaling, systems pharmacology and tissue engineering.

 Multi-Disciplinary Training AreaBiophysics and Systems Pharmacology [BSP]

 BE, Stony Brook University